royalapplications/docs/src/r2023/royalts/reference/connections/rdp.md

 Specify which RDP client version should be used.
 If **Automatic** (Default) is selected, the latest version available will be used.

+#### Use Microsoft Remote Desktop Client

+If checked, Royal TS will try to use the modern Microsoft Remote Desktop client from the Microsoft Store.
+Ensure the client is installed before enabling this setting.
+A restart is required.

 ### Disconnect and Reconnect

 #### Fast Smart Reconnect